Decoding Equilibrium and Dynamical Criticality in the 2D Topological Order

 Extending this evolution to the infinite-time limit, the asymptotic steady-state DTOP $\nu_D(\infty)$ exactly maps the global phase diagram [Fig.~\ref{fig:dynamics}(a)].
 The topologically trivial zones ($\nu_D(\infty) = 0$) stem from two regimes: the Hermitian trivial phase ($|h_R|<1, h_I=0$) and the complex ``dissipation-phase racing'' regions (e.g., point D).
 In the latter, strong non-Hermitian polarization prematurely depletes the decaying mode before the geometric phase completes its required half-cycle inversion.
 This temporal mismatch inherently forbids the exact amplitude cancellation necessary to generate Fisher zeros.

-Underpinning these dynamical phenomena, the biorthogonal formulation rigorously enforces an absolute momentum-space exclusion between dynamical Fisher zeros ($k_c$) and static fidelity zeros ($k_s$) [Fig.~\ref{fig:dynamics}(f)].
-A static fidelity zero requires a real gap closure ($\epsilon_R(k_s) = 0$), which implies complete state polarization ($P_+$ or $P_- \to 0$).
-Consequently, the logarithmic term $\ln(P_+/P_-)$ in Eq.~(\ref{eq:tc_mag}) strictly diverges, violating the existence condition for Fisher zeros and intrinsically repelling $k_c$ from ever overlapping with $k_s$.
+Underpinning these dynamical phenomena, the biorthogonal formulation enforces a momentum-space exclusion between dynamical Fisher zeros ($k_c$) and static fidelity zeros ($k_s$) [Fig.~\ref{fig:dynamics}(f)].
+At a static fidelity-zero mode $k_{s}$.
+Hence $G_{k_{s}}(t)=P_{+}e^{\epsilon_{\mathrm{I}}}+P_{-}e^{-\epsilon_{\mathrm{I}}}$for every finite real time, so the Fisher-zero condition cannot be satisfied at $k_{s}$ (as rigorously detailed in Appendix F).